Lavinia Smith: Later life

 In the 1930s and 1940s Smith continued to live at Downside, with her sister Frances, and friends.
 In around 1941-1942 Smith had a bad stroke, but recovered.

 Smith was keen to move to St John's Home, an independent residential care for the elderly, in Oxford run by the All Saints Sisters of the Poor.
-She was on a two week respite at St John's Home when she had a stroke from which she did not regain consciousness.
+She was on a two-week respite at St John's Home when she had a stroke from which she did not regain consciousness.
 She died on 3 August 1944.
 She was 74.

 She left her home and possessions to Miss Dorothy May Lyddon Rippon, an old friend and pupil, who entrusted the village museum objects to the Berkshire Education Committee.
 In February 1951 the Berkshire Education Committee transferred the objects and archives to the Museum of English Rural Life.
-Smith wished that the collection didn't leave Berkshire, and that the collection was kept together.
+Smith wished that the collection did not leave Berkshire, and that the collection was kept together.
 Although due to county boundary changes in 1974 the village of East Hendred moved into Oxfordshire.

 The Champs Chapel Museum of East Hendred has archives for Lavinia Smith.